Creating Hope and Opportunity for Alabama Students' Education (CHOOSE) Act of 2024

 How much money can I receive with the CHOOSE ACT?

-Starting from the 2025-2026 Academic Year, ESAs will be available in these amounts:
+ESAs are available in these amounts:

 • Up to $7,000 per participating student enrolled in a participating school.